gcarbo01/devsecops-roadmap/README.md

 Regression test
 <br><br>
 Comments:<br>
 Kafka integration automated regression test.
 Regression test.
-Automate Integration, Unit and End to End testing programmatically.
+Automate Integration, Unit and End to End testing programmatically. 	 <br>
-This capability may be in the same group as the one provided by:
+This capability may be in the same group as the one provided by: <br>
-•	Kafka automates testing
+•	Kafka automates testing <br>
 •	Karate end-to-end testing tool
 <br><br>
 Resources:<br>
 https://github.com/intuit/karate/